greggman/HappyFunTimes/docs/unity/getting-started.md

 5. Start your browser.
 Size it so you can see the Unity Game View and Go to "[`http://localhost:18679`](http://localhost:18679)"

-    You should see a small sphere appear in Unity.
+    You should see a player appear appear in Unity and controls appear in the browser.
-    Move your mouse over the browser window and the sphere should move.

 6. On your smartphone (iOS or Android.
 Others coming soon), **MAKE SURE YOUR PHONE IS ON THE SAME WIFI AS YOUR COMPUTER**.
 On iOS open Safari, on Android open Chrome and go to [happyfuntimes.net](http://happyfuntimes.net).

-    You should see another small sphere appear in Unity.
-Slide your finger on your phone.
-The sphere should move
+    You should another player appear in Unity and controls appear on your phone.

     **WARNING!!!
 Will not work on Corporate networks, Hotels, Internet Cafes!!!
     It should work on most home networks with a good WiFi connection between your